dsoellinger/Udacity-Machine-Learning-Nanodegree/lecture_notes/5_reinforcement_learning.md

 - **Policy-based methods**
   Encode the mapping from states to actions without worrying about value-representation and then directly optimise the policy.
 This works well in case of stochastic policies or continuous spaces.

-The main challenge with policy-based methods is that it's to compute how good a policy is.
+The main challenge with policy-based methods is that it's hard to compute how good a policy is.
 This is were we bring in the idea of value functions back into the picture.
 For instance, we could try to keep track of state or state action values to compute the objective.
-This is were **actor-critic methods** are all about.
+This is what **actor-critic methods** are all about.

 ###  A better score function